Legal Billing Software: The 18 Best Options in 2025

 Of course, you don’t want to waste money on features that you may never use.
 But you also don’t want to have to replace your entire system and migrate all of your records again in a year.

-While you don’t want to pay for unneeded features, you should ensure that your software can grow with you.
+Ensure that your software can grow with you.
 That may mean a selecting more robust platform from the start or choosing a tiered system that you can upgrade as you expand.

 Customer Support